-Boquillas del Carmen
+Boquillas del Carmen Border Crossing

-SUMMER | Wednesday-Sunday, 9 am - 6 pm
+SUMMER (May 1 - October 31) | Friday-Monday, 9 am - 6 pm

-WINTER | Wednesday-Sunday, 8 am - 5 pm
+WINTER (November 1 - April 30) | Wednesday-Sunday, 8 am - 5 pm

-IMPORTANT: Do not forget your passport!!
+IMPORTANT: Do not forget your passport.

-You'll need cash for ferry and donkeys at $5 per person RT, meals were about $8-10 dollars per plate (prices were the same as what I saw in Terlingua), $2-3 for a soda, etc, and souvenirs were $8-10, and cash to tip your guide.
-Try to bring small change, aside from the restaurants not everyone may have the change you need.
+How much to bring?You'll need to budget for the ferry and donkeys at $5 per person round trip, meals were about $8-10 dollars per plate (prices were the same as what I saw in Terlingua), $2-3 for a soda, etc. Souvenirs were $8-10, and cash to tip your guide.

 Arriving in Boquillas Mexico